Akizuki Tanezane: Biography

-In 1569 Dōsetsu captured the Yamakuma Castle from Tanezane during autumn.
+In the autumn of 1569 Dōsetsu captured the Yamakuma Castle from Tanezane.

 In 1578 on December 11–13, Tanezane worked together with Tsukushi Hirokado and Ryūzōji Takanobu to invade Chikuzen, while Dōsetsu and his army worked hard to defend those territories.

 In 1579 of mid January, Dōsetsu participated in the second Ōtomo invasion of Tsukushi province and Dazaifu town against the Akizuki clan, forcing Akizuki Tanezane to abandon his siege of Takatoriyama Castle.
 After that, Dōsetsu besieged the Iwaya castle for the second time.
 In March, Dōsetsu besieged the Iwaya castle for the third time subsequently with some clashes against the forces of Akizuki Tanezane.
 Following that, Dōsetsu engaged against Akizuki clan forces in the battle of Yatake, Chikuzen province.
 In July 27, Dōsetsu repulsed a joint attack from Tanezane and Harada Nobutane.

 In 1580, from November 3 until December, Dōsetsu fought against the forces of Akizuki Tanezane and Munakata Ujisada respectively.

-In 1581, Dōsetsu participated in the several engagements across against Akizuki Tanezane.
-First, Dōsetsu fought against Tanezane and Ujisada in the battle of Koganebara, which was recorded in history as the largest military engagement ever happened in Kurate until at that time.
+In 1581, Dōsetsu participated in the several engagements against Akizuki Tanezane.
+First, Dōsetsu fought against Tanezane and Ujisada in the battle of Koganebara, which was recorded in history as the largest military engagement ever to happen in Kurate until at that time.
 In this battle, Dōsetsu has inflicted a crushing defeat on his enemies, which left the territories under the control of Ujisada vulnerable to further incursions by Dōsetsu's army.
 Later, Dōsetsu fought against Tanezane again in Shimizuhara, and Takatori castle.
 In July 27, Dōsetsu and Shigetane Shigetane fought against Tsukushi Hirokado and Akizuki Tanezane in the second battle of Dazaifu Kanzeon-ji.
-It is in this battle that, Takahashi Munetora, who will be known as Tachibana Muneshige, saw his first notable action.
+It is in this battle that, Takahashi Munetora, who would be known as Tachibana Muneshige, saw his first notable action.